danielrshackleton/fake-news-bot/README.md

 ### To use custom URL links outside of Reddit

 This program uses pickled Passive Aggressive Classifier and Vectorizer objects.
-If there is an issue with these, download train.csv from here and move to the data_set directory (file is too large for GitHub upload limits).
+If there is an issue with these, download train.csv from [here](https://www.kaggle.com/c/fake-news/data?select=train.csv) and move to the data_set directory.

 To use the article analysis functionality, simply clone the repository, comment out the reddit connection on `main.py`, swap out out the URL string for your article URL and run.